-- (1) The estimated guideline fees contained in this document applies in respect of the services set out in clause 3. - (2) The client should remunerate the consulting engineer, for the services rendered, on the basis of an agreed percentage fee and related payment milestones and commercial terms.
-In cases where the client and consulting engineer have agreed that a percentage fee is not appropriate, such as for planning services, an arrangement can be made to determine fees on a time and costs basis.
-Guidelines for this are set out in clause 4.2. - The client and consulting engineer should agree on reimbursements for all expenses and costs.
-Clause 4.6 provides guidelines in this regard and these should be paid monthly. - (4) While the guidelines contained in this Schedule can be applied to many projects the factors that influence the fees to be paid for design services are complex and depend on several factors that are expanded upon in section 4.3.3 below. - (5) Agreement on any fees should be reached at the time of the engagement of the consulting engineer or as soon as possible thereafter, but in all cases prior to the consulting engineer rendering services which may be affected by the agreed fee. - Where the normal services relate to more than one of the disciplines of consulting engineering namely civil, structural, mechanical, electrical or electronic engineering services, a separate fee for the services in each discipline should be agreed. - (7) Where works are undertaken on separate non-contiguous sites or where continuity is interrupted or where the Works are unusually fragmented or are constructed as separately documented phases or sections, the fee for normal services can be determined and agreed as: - (a) the sum of the fees determined separately for each site, contract, phase or section as if they were separate works; or - (b) a fee agreed to between the client and the consulting engineer and which fee lies between the fee determined on the total cost of the works and the sum of the fees contemplated in clause (a) above. - (8) The following fees may be claimed after each stage of services or monthly or as agreed between the consulting engineer and the client: - (a) Time based fees applicable when the services were rendered. - (b) Percentage fees determined on the basis of the cost of the works prevailing at the time of the fee calculation and pro-rata to the completed services, or a portion of the total fee based on completion of the stages along the lines indicated in 4.3.6.
+- Non-load bearing brickwork - · Sheeting and Cladding - Glazing and Facade Systems - Proprietary Timber Roof Trusses - Sundry steelworks subjected to loads such as balustrades, bulkhead supports, etc) - (7) While these guidelines can be applied to many projects the factors that influence the fees to be paid for consulting engineering services are complex and depend on several factors that are expanded upon in 4.3.3 below. - (8) Agreement on any fees should be reached at the time of the engagement of the consulting engineer or as soon as possible thereafter, but in all cases prior to the consulting engineer rendering services which may be affected by the agreed fee. - (9) Where the normal services required on a project relate to more than one of the disciplines of consulting engineering namely civil, structural, mechanical, electrical or electronic engineering services, a separate fee for the services in each discipline should be agreed. - (10) Where works are undertaken on separate non-contiguous sites or where continuity is interrupted or where the works are unusually fragmented or are constructed as separately documented phases or sections, the fee for normal services can be determined and agreed as: - (a) the sum of the fees determined separately for each site, contract, phase or section as if they were separate works; or - (b) a fee agreed to between the client and the consulting engineer and which fee lies between the fee determined on the total cost of the works and the sum of the fees contemplated in clause (a) above. - (11) The following fees may be claimed after each stage of services or monthly or as agreed between the consulting engineer and the client: - (a) Time based fees applicable when the services were rendered. - (b) Percentage fees determined on the basis of the cost of the works prevailing at the time of the fee calculation and pro-rata to the completed services, or a portion of the total fee based on completion of the stages along the lines indicated in 4.3.6.